opencontrol/example-pipelines/output/CM-2.md

 DevOps maintain baseline configurations for VPC, EBS, EC2 instances and AMIs.
 AWS Cloud Formation templates help 18F maintain a strict configuration management scheme of the cloud infrastructure.
 If an error or misconfiguration of the infrastructure or associated security mechanism (security groups, NACLs) is detected, the administrators can analyze the current infrastructure templates; compare with previous versions, and redeploy the configurations to a known and approved state.

+DevOps maintain baseline configurations for VPC, EBS, EC2 instances and AMIs.
+AWS Cloud Formation templates help 18F maintain a strict configuration management scheme of the cloud infrastructure.
+If an error or misconfiguration of the infrastructure or associated security mechanism (security groups, NACLs) is detected, the administrators can analyze the current infrastructure templates; compare with previous versions, and redeploy the configurations to a known and approved state.

+Configure UAA clients and users using a standard BOSH manifest for cloud Foundry Deployment, Limit and manage these clients and users as you would any other kind of privileged account.